 Scheduled highlights include a virtual symposium with presenters including Ernest’s grandson John Hemingway.

-Symposium sessions are set for 4:30 p.m.
-Tuesday, Thursday, Friday and Saturday.
+Subsequent symposium sessions are set for 4:30 p.m.
+Thursday, Friday and Saturday.

 Key West in the 1930s and Hemingway’s connection to a 1935 Florida Keys hurricane are explored by award-winning journalist Willie Drye during Friday’s presentation; while Saturday’s event pairs Hemingway scholar Sandra Spanier and journalist Robert K. Elder to delve into Hemingway’s first short story — written when he was just 10 years old — and its discovery in Key West.

 Presented by the Key West Art & Historical Society, the symposium is offered online only, and reservations are required.
 For reservations, costs and access information, visit kwahs.org/education/hemingway-days.

 Other Hemingway Days events include a three-day marlin tournament recalling Ernest’s passion for deep-sea angling and a 5k run that salutes his sporting interests.
 The annual Hemingway® Look-Alike Contest at Sloppy Joe’s Bar will not take place because of the global COVID-19 pandemic but is expected to return in 2021.

 Everyone attending the Key West events should follow local COVID-19 health directives, including wearing a facial covering when required.